 for further interest: additional class topics

 Discuss the railroads as both romantic enterprise (for example, the golden spike, the luxurious Pullman cars) and as controversial exploitative business (for example, the corruption of legislatures, price-fixing).
-See boxed quote on page 516.
+(See boxed quote on page 516.)

 Examine the benefits and drawbacks of industrialization for various groups (business, labor, women, minorities, immigrants).
-See boxed quotes on page 519 and page 526.
+(See boxed quotes on page 519 and page 526.)

 Using Edison as a symbol of the emerging technological and industrial age, show how his inventions were quickly taken up and incorporated into huge new industries.